Frequently Asked Questions

 What is Casper?

 Casper is an online, open-response situational judgement test administered by Acuity Insights.
 Casper measures competencies and attributes that we believe are important for successful students and graduates of our program.
-Casper will also further enhance fairness and objectivity in our selection process.

 No. Only the Casper assessment is used in our admissions process.

-For how long are Casper scores valid?
+How long are Casper scores valid?

 What are the eligible Casper test dates that will ensure my results are received by the application deadline?

-You will be provided with a limited number of testing dates and times which have been pre-arranged/approved by our program in accordance with our admissions timelines.
+You will be provided with a limited number of testing dates and times which have been pre-arranged/approved by our program in accordance with our admissions timeline.
 These are the only testing dates that will meet our application deadline.
 There will be no additional tests scheduled.

-Where can I find the Autobiographical Sketch & Personal Statement?
+Where can I find the Western ABS?

 Interviews and Offers